Guni-sms/guni-n8n-node/README.md

 # n8n Guni SMS Node

-An n8n node for sending SMS And MMS via the Guni API.
+A Guni node for sending as well as receivng SMS And MMS via the Guni API.

 ## Features

 Send promotional or notification SMS

 Send promotional or notification MMS

- Dynamic sender IDs loaded from your Guni account
+Receive SMS or MMS

 ## Installation

 Install from npm:

 ```
-bash:
+bash or powershell:
 npm install n8n-nodes-guni-sms-mms
 ```